Brunch Here: Esters Wine Shop and Bar, Santa MonicaBy Alicia Grimshaw

 Steel-framed windows salvaged from the landmark building have been gracefully repurposed into an enclosure for the high-end wine cellar, situated near a cozy nook with a rich green velvet love seat, linen-clad chairs and a white marble coffee table.

 However, it’s outside that makes Esters special.
 The terrace, teeming with green mosaic tables, plush cushions and comfy sofas, is a sun trap when the warmer weather hits.
 We say, a perfect spot for al fresco brunching.

 You can really taste the quality here.
 The ingredients-led menu focuses on locally sourced produce and everything is homemade on site.
 To cut through all the technical jargon – we’re just going to say this: it’s properly delicious food.
 Fresh, fun, and without the faff.

 The menu is full of big hitters, like the veggie bagel.
-On paper the veggie bagel doesn’t sound like it could amount to much, but the flavours of this simple brunch dish were sensational.
-All of the bread is sourced from sister restaurant, Milo and Olive – and the homemade bagel stacked high with avocado, cucumber, red onion, dill, capers and seed mix proves that you don’t have to fuss around with concept too much.
+On paper the veggie bagel sounded a little lacklustre, but the flavours of this simple brunch dish were next level.
+All of the bread is sourced from sister restaurant, Milo and Olive, and the homemade bagel stacked high with avocado, cucumber, red onion, dill, capers and seed mix, proves that you don’t have to fuss around with concept too much.